chakannom/chakans/README.md

 The `npm run` command will list all of the scripts available to run for this project.

-### Service workers
+### PWA Support

-Service workers are commented by default, to enable them please uncomment the following code.
+It's disabled by default.
+One of the main components of a PWA is a service worker.

-- The service worker registering script in index.html
+The service worker initialization code is commented out by default.
+To enable it, uncomment the following code in `src/main/webapp/index.html`:

 ```html
 <script>